Temporary authorizations issued in response to the COVID-19 pandemic

 KVALITO is a strategic partner and global quality and compliance services and network for regulated industries.
 To learn more about our service please visit us on www.kvalito.ch

-If you would like to benefit from KVALITO’s expert services, feel free to send us an email to firstname.lastname@example.org.
+If you would like to benefit from KVALITO’s expert services, feel free to send us an email at firstname.lastname@example.org.

 Are you looking for an exciting and challenging position as a consultant in Europe?
 Send you complete application to email@example.com